salacika/DE1SQL/SQL2/README.md

 #### IS NOT NULL

-Filtering out empty strings as well
+Filtering out nulls and empty strings

-`SELECT * FROM birdstrikes WHERE state IS NOT NULL AND bird_size IS NOT NULL AND state != '';`
+`SELECT * FROM birdstrikes WHERE state IS NOT NULL AND state != '';`

 #### IN